AliyaAlsafa1/iris-artifact-eval/README.md

 }

-/// Streaming callbacks must implement this trait impl StreamingCallback for Predictor {
+/// Streaming callbacks must implement this trait
+/// (similar to the StreamingFilter trait) impl StreamingCallback for Predictor {
     fn new(_first_pkt: &L4Pdu) -> Predictor { /* ... */ }
     fn clear(&mut self) { /* ... */ }
 }

-/// Defining callback functions is similar to filter and data type functions impl Predictor {
+/// Defining callback functions is similar to filter functions. impl Predictor {
+    /// Tag the callback with when it should be invoked, and request
+    /// arbitrary data types.
+    /// By requesting `L4InPayload` updates, this function is invoked
+    /// on every new packet in the connection.
     #[callback_group("Predictor,level=L4InPayload")]
     fn update(&mut self, tracked: &FeatureChunk, start: &StartTime) -> bool {
         // ...